 We used systematic transects to quantify the available structural habitat (i.e., vegetation height and diameter).
-The vegetation profile of the source population on Iron Cay averaged substantially taller and broader vegetation (mean vegetation height = 384 cm and mean vegetation diameter = 11.1 cm) compared to the experimental founder islands, which have much shorter and narrower vegetation (mean vegetation height ranged from 62-107 cm and mean vegetation diameter ranged from 1.6-5.4 cm) (Fig. 1 and figs. S1 and S2).
+The vegetation profile of the source population on Iron Cay averaged substantially taller and broader vegetation (mean vegetation height = 384 cm and mean vegetation diameter = 11.1 cm) as compared to the experimental founder islands, which have much shorter and narrower vegetation (mean vegetation height ranged from 62 to 107 cm and mean vegetation diameter ranged from 1.6 to 5.4 cm) (Fig. 1 and figs. S1 and S2).
 In turn, the mean perch diameter used by lizards on all experimental founder islands (3.2 cm) was smaller than for the source population (4.6 cm).

-As predicted by the adaptive relationship between hindlimb length and substrate diameter (22), relative hindlimb length decreased greatly over the course of three years on all seven experimental founder islands (P < 0.0001; table S4 and Fig. 4 inset), with a decrease of 6.5% for males and 4.0% for females (calculated at the median body size for each sex; table S5 and fig. S4).
-The magnitude of this decrease in hindlimb length was so great that mean values in 2006 are nearly non-overlapping with 2009 values (Fig. 4 inset).
-We monitored nearby reference islands for the same length of time and the decrease on experimental founder islands was five times greater than on the reference islands (mixed effects ANCOVA test for an island type (reference vs. experimental founder islands) by year interaction: P < 0.0001; table S6 and Fig. 4).
-The rates of decrease of all seven founders islands were greater than the rates for all reference islands, including the source population on Iron Cay (Fig. 4), and the mean rate for the reference islands did not differ significantly from zero (t = 1.55, d.f. = 12, P = 0.15), whereas the mean rate for the experimental founder islands did (t = 11.53, d.f. = 6, P < 0.0001).
+As predicted by the adaptive relationship between hindlimb length and substrate diameter (22), relative hindlimb length decreased greatly over the course of 3 years on all seven experimental founder islands (P < 0.0001; table S4 and Fig. 4, inset), with a decrease of 6.5% for males and 4.0% for females (calculated at the median body size for each sex; table S5 and fig. S4).
+The magnitude of this decrease in hindlimb length was so great that mean values in 2006 are nearly nonoverlapping with 2009 values (Fig. 4, inset).
+We monitored nearby reference islands for the same length of time, and the decrease on experimental founder islands was five times greater than on the reference islands [mixed effects analysis of covariance (ANCOVA) test for an island type (reference versus experimental founder islands)-by-year interaction: P < 0.0001; table S6 and Fig. 4].
+The rates of decrease on all seven founder islands were greater than the rates for all reference islands, including the source population on Iron Cay (Fig. 4), and the mean rate for the reference

-Despite this substantial adaptive response, the mark of the founder event persisted, as illustrated by the significant difference among islands (ANCOVA: P < 0.0001; table S4) and minimal change in the order of mean hindlimb length values among experimental founder islands from 2006 to 2009 (year by island interaction: P = 0.70; table S4 and fig. 4 inset).
-Furthermore, multiple regression confirms the persistence of the founder effect by showing that mean relative hindlimb lengths among islands in 2006 had a positive relationship with values in 2009 (P = 0.046), and demonstrates that no relationship existed between hindlimb lengths in 2009 and the diameter of either available vegetation (P = 0.17) or perch use (P = 0.86), indicating that adaptation to differing environments cannot explain variation among islands in hindlimb length.
+Despite this substantial adaptive response, the mark of the founder event persisted, as illustrated by the significant difference among islands (ANCOVA: P < 0.0001; table S4) and the minimal change in the order of mean hindlimb length values among experimental founder islands from 2006 to 2009 (year-by-island interaction: P = 0.70; table S4 and Fig. 4, inset).
+Furthermore, multiple regression confirms the persistence of the founder effect by showing that mean relative hindlimb lengths among islands in 2006 had a positive relationship with values in 2009 (P =0.046), and it demonstrates that no relationship existed between hindlimb lengths in 2009 and the diameter of either available vegetation (P = 0.17) or perches (P = 0.86), indicating that adaptation to differing environments cannot explain variation among islands in hindlimb length.